Lawrence Lessig 2016 presidential campaign: "All in"

 On October 16, 2015, due to poor polling on the resignation part of his plan as well as the DNC's non-recognition of his candidacy, Lessig announced on Real Time with Bill Maher that he was dropping the promise to resign after passing the Citizen Equality Act.
 He elaborated on his decision in an online article for The Atlantic released the following day.
 Lessig explained that he would now outline his positions on every issue, just like any other campaign, planning to serve a full term as president after fixing democracy first.

 Out

-Lessig suspended his presidential campaign on Nov.
-2, 2015, in a video statement.
+On November 2, 2015, Lessig suspended his presidential campaign in a video statement.
 He cited his inability to get one percent support in the polls and being unrepresented in the debates, saying, "I am not well-known to the American public generally."
 In an essay in the New York Times he further discussed the DNC's change of the one percent rule from "within six weeks" to "earlier than six weeks" to a "five-week period (that) just happened to be crafted to exclude the third poll finding me at one percent".